 To aid in organizing your sightseeing, here are some notes on the four historical districts of Florence: Santa Maria Novella, San Giovanni, Santa Croce, and Santo Spirito.

 The Santa Maria Novella district is a popular first sight because it is the where the railroad station is.
-No one will miss the station’s “Italian rational style”of architecture, the austere look many ascribe to Mussolini, who ruled Italy during the pre-WWII years.
+It is hard to miss the station’s “Italian rational style”of architecture, the austere look many ascribe to Mussolini, who ruled Italy during the pre-WWII years.
 There’s a church and museum of the same name that contain many world-class religious artworks, the 16th century Fortezza da Basso, the Palazzo Rucellai dating from 1446, and the house museum Museo Di Palazzo Davanzati, a wonderful example of Florence’s golden years furnished by a noted antiques dealer.

-The Santa Croce neighborhood is comprised of the famed Palazzo Vecchio, the ducal residence dating from 1299 and rebuilt several times.
-You’ll need a day at the Uffizi Gallery, the collection founded by Francesco I de Medici, followed by stroll along the painting-lined Vasari Corridor that connects the Uffizi to the Pitti Palace, passing above the romantic Ponte Vecchio en route.
+The Santa Croce neighborhood is comprised of the famed Palazzo Vecchio, the ducal residence dates from 1299 which was rebuilt several times.
+You’ll need an entire day at the Uffizi Gallery, the collection founded by Francesco I de Medici, followed by stroll along the painting-lined Vasari Corridor that connects the Uffizi to the Pitti Palace, passing above the romantic Ponte Vecchio en route.
 The Museo Nazational del Bargello, built as the home of a local militia leader in 1255, now houses the country’s major collection of sculpture and decorative arts.
 Other treasures include the monastery designed by Filippo Lippi, Casa Buonarroti, the house of Michelangelo’s heirs containing some of his work, a synagogue and Jewish Museum, and the Basilica of Santa Croce where Giotto’s frescoes are preserved.

 The district of Santo Spirito, surrounding the church of the same name, is in Oltrarno.
-An area of superb Renaissance architecture, this is also a fun place to walk around for kids because the storefronts are rich with craftsmen, restorers and antique dealers.
+An area of superb Renaissance architecture including the Pitti Palace and surrounding Boboli Gardens is also a fun place to walk around for kids because the storefronts are rich with craftsmen, restorers and antique dealers.
 The Brancacci Chapel is famous for its frescoes by Masaccio; it is located in the 13th century church of Santa Maria del Carmine.
-Children may also respond well to the unusual Museo Zoologico La Specola’s large collection of preserved animals and wax figures.
-You’ll need another day at the Pitti Palace and surrounding Boboli Gardens.
+Children may also enjoy the unusual Museo Zoologico La Specola’s large collection of preserved animals and wax figures.
 Among the many museums and galleries within its grounds, focus on the private collections of the Grand Dukes in the Palatine Gallery.

 Siena & Environs in Tuscany

-We spent just one day here, wandering around off-the-beaten path and finding some great views of the city and the neighboring countryside.
+We spent just one day here, wandered around off-the-beaten path and found some great views of the city and the neighboring countryside.
 We also joined the throngs of tourists in del Campo, snacking, people-watching and just lying in the sun on the inclined cobblestones.

 Regional Tuscany Trip Planning & Sightseeing Tips

-Agenzia Per Il Turismo Di Siena (APT at +39/0577 42209) is at Via Termini, 6, 53100 Siena (SI), Italy.
-The tourist office covers all of Terre Siena, focussing its energy on helping families with children get to know the province and better understand its rich history.
-In this special website, Hospitality Family Circuit, families can read about the agriturismo or farmstays, hotels and B&Bs that reach out to families with local guides to attractions of interest to younger children.
+Agenzia Per ll Turismo Di Siena (APT at +39/0577 42209) is at Via Termini, 6, 53100 Siena, Italy.
+The tourist office covers all of Terre Siena, focusing its energy on helping families with children get to know the province and better understand its rich history.
+On this special website, Hospitality Family Circuit, families can read about the agritourism or farmstays, hotels and B&Bs that reach out to families with local guides for attractions of interest to younger children.

-Within the city, in addition to the Gothic architecure evident everywhere, the Palio and its history, and the charming residential lanes best seen after the crowds depart, there are four major museums: Museo Civico on the Piazzo del Campo (site of the famous Torre or tower), Santa Maria della Scala and the Museo dell’Opera Metropolitana (both on the Piazzo Duomo,),and the Pinacoteca Nazionale (Palazzo Buonsignori – Via San Pietro, 29) or art museum.
-For a break, duck into the Museo d’Arte per Bambini, at Via dei Pispini, 164 (Tel: 0577 46517),
+The Gothic architecture is evident everywhere in the city.
+In addition to Palio and its history, there are the charming residential lanes, best seen after the crowds depart.
+The four major museums are: Museo Civico on the Piazzo del Campo (site of the famous Torre or tower), Santa Maria della Scala and the Museo dell’Opera Metropolitana (both on the Piazzo Duomo) and the Pinacoteca Nazionale (Palazzo Buonsignori – Via San Pietro, 29) or art museum.
+For a break, duck into the Museo d’Arte per Bambini, at Via dei Pispini, 164 (Tel: +39/0577 46517).